 Step #3: Configure phpMyAdmin

-You need to edit /etc/httpd/conf.d/phpMyAdmin.conf, enter:
+You need to edit /etc/httpd/conf.d/phpMyAdmin.conf file, enter:

 # vi /etc/httpd/conf.d/phpMyAdmin.conf